peterduronelly/python-for-data-analysis/class-01-coding-basics/README.md

 - conditional statements and control flows

 ## Learning outcomes

 After successfully completing the learning material, students will be familiar with

 - general coding principles (for both Python and other languages)
 - basic variable types of integers, gloats and booleans
 - how to assign value to a variable
 - how to do basic operations with these variables
 - how to manipulate strings, focusing on writing some simple SQL - queries, the primary tool of any data professional.

+## Note

+Some of the cells will throw an error.
+This is part of the material to make the reader see what works and what does not.